gndclouds/logs/notes/The-Wood-Wide-Web.md

 5. **Ecological Impact:** Assessing the ecological impact of the wood wide web involves studying how it influences forest health, diversity, and resilience to disturbances.

-While these methods don't "measure" the wood wide web in a conventional sense, they provide insights into its existence, functioning, and ecological significance in forest ecosystems.
+While these methods don't "measure" the wood wide web in a conventional sense, they provide insights into its existence, functioning, and ecological significance in forest ecosystems.π

 1. Smith, S. E., & Read, D. J. (2008).
 Mycorrhizal Symbiosis.
 Academic Press.